 TowerXchange tower counts are the result of qualitative market research and the aggregation of our own and other research firms’ work – as such they should be treated as estimates.
 We assert copyright over data sourced to TowerXchange – you will need to request our permission to quote our data and there may be a charge to do so.

-Figure three: breakdown of ownership of Europe’s ~600,000 telecom tower and rooftop structures as at the end of Q3 2017
+Figure two: breakdown of ownership of Europe’s ~600,000 telecom tower and rooftop structures as at the end of Q3 2017

 Until this point the CIS has been relatively low on tower activity.
-In 2017 VEON decided to bring over 12,000 towers to market in Ukraine, Kazakhstan, Armenia and Georgia but this deal appears to have been quietly scrapped after the sale of VEON’s Russian towers was cancelled in May 2017.
+In 2017 VEON decided to bring over 12,000 towers to market in Ukraine, Kazakhstan, Armenia and Georgia.
+We did believe that this deal was quietly scrapped after the sale of VEON’s Russian towers was cancelled in May 2017, but are now aware that VEON may be courting a new buyer with experience in the region.

 Georgia and Armenia consist of around 3,000 and 2,200 sites respectively.
 Around 65% of sites are rooftops, but less alternate site typologies are used than in Kazakhstan: just a handful of broadcast tower co-locations.